cosmos/sdk-tutorials/academy/3-my-own-chain-1/exercise-intro.md

 ---
-title: My own chain as an exercise
+title: My Own Chain as an Exercise
 order: 5
-description: Exercise Introduction
+description: Exercise introduction
 ---

-# My own chain as an exercise
+# My Own Chain as an Exercise

 ## How to proceed